ballerina-platform/module-ballerinax-hubspot.crm.engagements.communications/ballerina/README.md

 Within app developer accounts, you can create a [developer test account](https://developers.hubspot.com/beta-docs/getting-started/account-types#developer-test-accounts) under your account to test apps and integrations without affecting any real HubSpot data.

 > **Note:** These accounts are only for development and testing purposes.
-In production you should not use Developer Test Accounts.
+In production you should not use developer test accounts.

 1. Go to the Test accounts section from the left sidebar.